Table of Contents

 The various devices connect to the Gateway via a serial bus (RS485-Modbus or MBus) or via an IP network (Ethernet or WIFI).

-Generally, a single Gateway is sufficient for each building.
-For large sites with multiple buildings and when the different electrical rooms cannot connect to each other via a bus or IP network, multiple Gateways are installed.
+Generally, a single Gateway is sufficient per building.
+For larger sites with multiple buildings and where the different electrical rooms are not connectable via bus or IP network, multiple Gateways are installed.

 1. General connection options

-The main devices connecting to the Gateway are:
+The main devices that connect to the Gateway are:

 • Meters (RS485-Modbus and MBus)